-Growing up 70s was different from growing up in another generation.
-The news, the music, the movies, the fashion, the fad's and everything about this decade were unique and distinct.
-Read on to reminisce about life in the 1970s and to add your own ideas!
+Growing up in the '70s was different from growing up in another generation.
+The newsworthy events, the music, the movies, the fashion, the fads, and everything about this decade was unique and distinct.
+Read on to reminisce about life in the 1970s.

 The 1972 Olympics held in Munich, Germany were marred when terrorists took Israeli athletes hostage.
 Two were killed immediately and the other nine died during a failed rescue attempt.

 An Arab oil embargo caused lifestyle changes in 1973 and beyond; from rationing of fuel to further limiting speeds on highways.

 In 1976, the US celebrated its bicentennial year.

 Jimmy Carter was elected to the US presidency in 1976.
 Ayatollah Khomeini returned to Iran and with worsening relations with the US, some Iranian students took 63 Americans hostage until their release in 1981.
 The fear of another war was very real for those of us just "coming of age".

 By 1978, the Revered Jim Jones had established the People's Temple of the Disciples of Christ and in a commune in Jonestown, Guyana he led nearly 900 of his followers in a mass suicide via consumption of a cyanide and Kool-Aid drink.